Davidcor89-lip6/b4mesh/README.md

 ## live visualisation

+> ⚠️**Warning** : this component is part of `b4mesh`.
+Thus, all informations described hereunder are for documentation purpose only.
+All configuration, build, install and deployement steps are handled by `b4mesh` top-level CMakeLists.txt.

 The component `b4mesh::binary` use a file, `/tmp/blockgraph` as a live stream destination for json-formated serialized nodes outputs.
 Thus, at any moment, that file contains a - *serialized* - blockgraph representation from the current node perspective, using such format :